hubidu/bifrost-io/BACKLOG.md

 # Doing

+- Create branch for codecept 2 support (release version will be 0.8.x)

+# Backlog V 2.1 Release

 - If error message is an object then stringify it.
 Check also screenshot error
 - Bug: Selector highlighting (see github)

-# Backlog V 2.1 Release

 - Support for custom auto screenshot methods
 - BUG: Stacktraces extraction does not work in http://localhost:4000/details?ownerkey=WubaDm0VZj&project=%23All& hashcategory=1722448850